 By taking accurate ownership information from Reonomy and using it to inquire with the county clerk’s office, you can find out whether a commercial property has a lien, and therefore whether or not the property qualifies as someone you’d want to pursue.

 Find Properties in a Specific Location: Here, you can identify commercial mortgage leads on a broader level, by searching within a confined geographical region—from a city, to a county, neighborhood, or street.

 Find Mortgage Leads by Property Type: Another broad-level way to generate mortgage leads is to search by property type.

 If you’re a mortgage broker that specializes in multifamily financing, for example, you can run a search for multifamily properties, then look at the mortgage history of individual properties (as mentioned above).

 Search Public Mortgage Records

-While a bit harder to find than other property records, such as recent sales, another way to search for properties based on their mortgage history is to access public records online.
+While a bit harder to find compared to property sales records, another way to find prospects is to access mortgage history via online public records.

-Perhaps the most prominent example of this is ACRIS, New York City’s public property records database.
+Perhaps the most prominent, most reliable example of this is ACRIS, New York City’s public property records database.

 On the ACRIS website, you can choose to “Search Property Records,” then choose to search by document type, for which you can select “mortgage” or any other debt-related document types.